UM Centre

 Unfolding-Motivation Centre

-practical centre for Psychotherapy, Pedagogy, Medizin and Human Ethology
+Practical Centre for Psychotherapy, Pedagogy, Medicine, and Human Ethology

 Dr. Erika Chovanec